TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 </code>
 </pre>

-(Another quick heuristic: the `Expected:` and `Actual:` lines are often more useful than the “actual” error message.)
+`Expected` and `Actual` types are often more useful than the top-level error message.

 </div>